Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Conclusions

-Overall, we have proposed four algorithms for computing, in a discrete context, four GWDs (two of them theoretically equivalent to each other).
-One of them (SS) results to be numerically unfeasible, while the other three (namely FG, PR, GHK) are all relative simple to implement once the computational procedure is arranged.
+In this paper we have proposed four algorithms for computing, in a discrete context, four GWDs (two of them theoretically equivalent to each other).
+One of them (SS) results to be numerically unfeasible, while the other three (FG, PR, GHK) are all relative simple to implement once the computational procedure is arranged.

+Regarding traffic modeling, the different way the road boundaries are treated makes the choice of the GWD lean towards PR in the phase of calibration and validation, i.e.\ when one has to estimate, at best, the model parameters, while it makes the choice lean toward FG when the model is used for traffic forecast, both for computational and modeling reasons: indeed, FG is the fastest in terms of CPU time and naturally focuses on the internal part of the road rather than on boundaries.
+This feature is useful since traffic forecast at boundaries is necessarily inaccurate due to the impossibility to estimate inflow and outflow traffic with good precision.

-In a future work, we will aim at exploring the possibility to compute the considered GWDs in more complicated domain like $\R^2$, $\R^3$, and (road) networks.
+In the future, one could exploring the possibility to compute the considered GWDs in more complicated domain like $\R^2$, $\R^3$, and (road) networks.